WhitmanCS370/sp24-lab10/README.md

 What questions do you have? _Write them here.
 If you need to know, ask Prof Davis since she wrote the code!_

+N/A

 ### Exercise 2: Patterns and principles
 _Answer the following questions to the best of your ability._
-* Which concrete classes implement the Observer and Observable roles?
+* Which concrete classes implement the Observer and Observable roles? view_gui and view_text use the Observer pattern to observe the model, and display the time remaining.

 * How do the model, controller, and view classes gain references to each other?
 What style of dependency injection does the application use: constructor, method, or property injection?

+Constructor injection is used to pass references to the model, view, and controller classes.

 ### Exercise 3: Extending the code
 Extend the text or GUI application to play a sound when the timer is done.

+[x]

 As time permits, try other exercises from the README in the `mvc-timer` directory.

+[x]

 _Record here: What extensions did you implement or attempt to implement?_

+Questions:
+2,3,4,6